Singapore River: Heavy traffic

-Starting in 1819, there was heavy traffic on the Singapore River due to rapid urbanization and expanding trade.
+From 1819, there was heavy traffic on the Singapore River due to rapid urbanization and expanding trade.
 At the same time, it brought in water pollution caused by the disposal of garbage, sewage and other by-products of industries located along the river's banks.
 The sources of water pollution in the Singapore River and Kallang Basin included waste from pig and duck farms, unsewered premises, street hawkers and vegetable whole sellers.
 Riverine activities such as transport, boat building and repairs were also found along the Singapore River.

 Some 750 lighters plied along the Singapore River and Kallang Basin in 1977.
 Waste, oil spills and wastewater from these boats and lighters added to the pollution of the rivers.
-In 1977, Prime Minister Lee Kuan Yew called for a clean-up of Singapore's rivers, which included the Singapore River and the Kallang River.
+In 1977, Prime Minister Lee called for a clean-up of Singapore's rivers, which included the Singapore River and the Kallang River.
 The clean-up cost the government $300 million at the time and involved the relocation of about 4,000 squatters, along with hawkers and vegetable sellers, whose daily waste flowed into the river.
 Public housing was found for the squatters, while street hawkers were persuaded to move to established hawker centres.
 The government then completely dredged foul-smelling mud from the banks and the bottom of the river, clearing the debris and other rubbish.

 Singapore River today

-Due to such cleaning efforts, the Singapore River has significantly changed from one that was heavily busy and polluted to one that is clean of marine animals.
+Due to such cleaning efforts, the Singapore River has significantly changed from one that was heavily busy and polluted to one that is clean for marine animals.
 The re-emergence of monitor lizards and otters in the Singapore River has been attributed to the success of the river's cleanup.

 Whereas the original mouth of the Singapore River emptied into Singapore Straits and its southern islands before major land reclamation took place, the Singapore River now empties into Marina Bay – an area of water partially enclosed by the reclamation work.

 The Port of Singapore is now located to the west of the island, using most of the south-west coast, and passenger ships to Singapore now typically berth at the Singapore Cruise Centre at Harbourfront.
 Thus the Singapore River's economic role has shifted away from one that of trade, towards more a role accommodated for tourism and aesthetics for the commercial zone which encloses it.
 Traversing across the river is available via water taxis.

 The river is now part of the Marina Reservoir after damming the Singapore River at its outlet to the sea to create a new reservoir of freshwater.
 The dam is known as the Marina Barrage.